 With a fresh coat of paint and in the new ownership of the Escarpment Group which also has Lilianfels, Echoes and Parklands under its Blue Mountains umbrella, this heritage-listed hotel is well and truly back in business – in far better shape than ever before.

-Step inside, and you will be impressed by a contemporary décor which hasn’t detracted from the hotel’s historic roots.
+Step inside this NSW luxury escape and you will be impressed by a contemporary décor, which hasn’t detracted from the hotel’s historic roots.

 Centrepiece – the Casino (meeting hall, not for gaming) – is a grand entry point for the Wintergarden fine dining restaurant, a magnet for the view of the valley as much as for its cuisine and day-time Hydro Majestic High Tea experience.

 The hotel’s famous Cat’s Alley, linking the suites to the Casino, has been brightened up with new furnishings and oil paintings from famous department store owner Mark Foy’s personal collection.

 It was Foy’s vision for a spa retreat in the Blue Mountains which led to the creation of the Hydro Pavilion so many decades ago.

 These days the retreat’s Majestic Ballroom hosts regular weekend concerts, attracting such artists as James Morrison and Christine Anu.

 One of the Hydro Majestic’s newest additions is the Pavilion, a cafe which also boasts shelves filled with local produce, intermixed with historic memorabilia such as old cash registers, advertising signs and even the familiar green uniforms worn by past staff.

 Another addition to this luxury escape is the Salon Du restaurant which offers a refined Asian inspired menu and a range of cocktails and wines.